jlevy/macos-shortcuts/README.md

 **⌘⇧⌥⌃ε=ε=ε=ε=ε=ε=┌(|•͡˘‿•͡˘)┘.**

-OS X keyboard shortcuts are listed in the [standard places](https://support.apple.com/en-us/HT201236), but who wants to dig through all that?
+Lists of OS X keyboard shortcuts [already ](https://support.apple.com/en-us/HT201236), but who wants to dig through all that?
 Here they are in one page, organized roughly so more frequently useful ones are at the front.

 We cover shortcuts for OS X that work in many apps or in Finder, but not shortcuts for individual apps.
 **Note these are the default settings.**